What are the best things to do in Downtown LA?

 Parts of Downtown Los Angeles are vibrant, exciting, and full of tourists and locals alike.
-Then there are some parts that are gritty.
+Then some parts are gritty.
 Like with any big city, you should practice being safe and vigilant.
-I recommend exploring and staying in the more popular and crowded areas of the city.
+We recommend exploring and staying in the city’s more popular and crowded areas.

 Things to do in Downtown LA

-Here is a link with the Top Things to Do in Downtown LA in Google Maps to help with your itinerary plans.
+Here is a link to the Top Things to Do in Downtown LA in Google Maps to help with your itinerary plans.

 Book a Hotel in Los Angeles – Booking.com